guglielmocamporese/epic-kitchens-dataset-pytorch/readme.md

 # Install

-For the installation, you have to clone this repo and download the annotations following:
+For the installation, you have to clone this repo and download the annotations as follows:

 ```sh
 # Clone the project